GluuFederation/docs-ce-prod/3.1.0/source/admin-guide/saml.md

     * _URI_: Chose URI if the SP metadata is hosted on a URI that is accessible from the Internet.
     * _Generate_: Choose Generate if the SP is an "inhouse application" or the “Shibboleth SP” is going to be installed in the target application (SP).
 This option will generate a how-to guide for installing the Shibboleth SP.
 If you plan on using the Generate method, please note the following:
             * _URL_ : This is the hostname of the SP.
-            * _Public certificate_ : You must provide the certificate, which is a Base64 encoded ASCII file, and contain "-----BEGIN CERTIFICATE-----" and "-----END CERTIFICATE-----".
-This certificate **can not** be password protected.
             * After creating the Trust Relationship, download the generated configuration files from the `Download Shibboleth2 configuration files` link and place these configuration files inside your SP configuration.
     * _Federation_: Choose this option if the target application (SP) is affiliated with a federation service (e.g. InCommon, NJEdge etc.).
 Once you select “Federation” as the Metadata Type, another drop down menu called “Select Federation” will appear.
 From this drop menu you can select the appropriate federation.
 After selecting the “Federation Name”, a new link called “Click to select entity id” will appear.
 Use this link to find and select the SP entityIDs that you wish to create SSO with.
 Learn how to establish trust with a federation [below](#federation-configuration).